 The procedure differentiates depending on the case:

-- In cases of applicants already recognised as refugees in other Countries the law provides that the President of the Territorial Commission sets the hearing of the applicant.[7]
+- In cases of applicants already recognised as refugees or subsidiary protected in other Countries the law provides that the President of the Territorial Commission sets the hearing of the applicant.[10]

 - In case of a subsequent application made after the previous application has been terminated because the applicant was unreachable (irreperibile), the President can declare the application inadmissible by evaluating reasons for being unreachable.[8]

-- In case of a first subsequent application made during the execution of an imminent removal order, but after the amendments made by Decree Law 130/2020, the law provides that the application must be immediately sent to the President of the competent territorial Commission, who must conduct a preliminary assessment of the admissibility of the application, within three days, while assessing the risks of direct and indirect refoulement.
+- In case of a first subsequent application made during the execution of an imminent removal order, the law provides that the application must be immediately sent to the President of the competent territorial Commission, who must conduct a preliminary assessment of the admissibility of the application, within three days, while assessing the risks of direct and indirect refoulement.
+Upon literal reading, the law seems to charge the President of the Territorial Commission with taking an admissibility decision on their own but, according to ASGI, a systemic interpretation of the law, also considering Article 4(4) and Article 28-bis of the Procedure Decree allows to consider that in these cases the decision should also be attributed to the entire Commission.

-- During 2019, the previous formulation of the disposition had determined, following a Circular from the National Commission, an illegitimate omission of the preliminary examination by the competent Territorial Commission, as Questure automatically declared the inadmissibility of such subsequent applications, inter alia by interpreting the execution phase of a removal order in a broad way.
+- During 2019, some Questure automatically declared the inadmissibility of such subsequent applications, inter alia by interpreting the execution phase of a removal order in a broad way.
 Some rulings of national courts had clarified that this application was contrary to Article 40 of the recast Asylum Procedure Directive.
-[9]
+[12]

 The law still does not clarify how the term “execution phase of a removal procedure” should be interpreted.
 If this provision is not strictly applied to cases in which the removal is actually being performed, it is likely to be applied to all cases of subsequent applications as currently defined by law.